-C. Two Options Courses
+C. Two Option Courses

 Students study one Option Course in Michaelmas Term and one in Hilary Term, selecting from a range of choices offered by tutors who are predominantly in the participating faculties of Modern Languages, History, English, Classics and Philosophy.
-Option Courses are taught through weekly or fortnightly tutorials or small classes, for which students prepare a number of written papers.
+Option Courses are taught through weekly or fortnightly tutorials or small classes, for which students prepare a number of written papers on which they receive formative feedback.
+The Option courses are examined by a submitted essay (see below, p.40).